sc0v0ne/LearnAI/nlp/nlp.md

 5. **Pragmatic Analysis:** Once all grammatical and syntactic checks are complete, the sentences are now checked for their relevance in the real world.
 During Pragmatic Analysis, every sentence is revisited and evaluated once again, this time checking them for their applicability in the real world using general knowledge.

 ## Tokenization, Stemming, and Lemmatization

-Here are some taks used for preprocessing text [2]:
+Here are some tasks used for preprocessing text [2]:

 ### Tokenization